Discover the Aeolian Islands

 6) Filicudi: the "wisest" of the archipelago

-With its 246,000 years of age, the island of Filicudi is the oldest of the Aeolian Islands and the ideal destination for sea and mountain lovers alike!
-If you enjoy mountains and long walks, you can explore the different trails of the island and reach Fossa Felci, a beautiful viewpoint at 773 meters above sea level.
+With its 246,000 years of history, the island of Filicudi is the oldest of the Aeolian Islands and the ideal destination for sea and mountain lovers alike!
+If you enjoy mountains and long walks, you can explore the different trails of the island and reach Fossa Felci, a beautiful viewpoint at 773 m above sea level.

 7) Panarea: romance and jet set